Student-Faculty Collaborative Research Guide

 "This is the best-kept secret of UW-Eau Claire.
 It is what gives STEM students the advantage.
 We have most of the facilities of a large university and we actually get to use them at the undergraduate level.
 Institutions like UW-Madison have these facilities, but graduate students use them--not undergraduates.
 Undergraduate research at UW-Eau Claire changed my life."

 "Undergraduate research was by FAR the most influential factor in post-school offers (grad school and jobs)."
+Watch this short video about what undergraduate research can do for you!

 - Help You Get Into Graduate School